Gorenstein defect categories of triangular matrix algebras: Introduction

 \section{Introduction}

 In the study of B-branes on Landau-Ginzburg models in the framework of Homological Mirror Symmetry Conjecture, D. Orlov rediscovered the notion of singularity categories \cite{Or1,Or2,Or3}.
-The singularity category of an algebra $A$ is defined to be the Verdier quotient of the bounded derived category with respect to the thick subcategory formed by complexes isomorphic to those consisting of finitely generated projective modules.
+The singularity category of an algebra $A$ is defined to be the Verdier quotient of the bounded derived category with respect to the thick subcategory formed by complexes isomorphic to those consisting of finitely generated projective modules, \cite{Bu}.
 It measures the homological singularity of an algebra in the sense that an algebra $A$ has finite global dimension if and only if its singularity category vanishes.

-In the meantime, the singularity category captures the stable homological features of an algebra \cite{Bu}.
-A fundamental result of R. Buchweitz \cite{Bu} and D. Happel \cite{Ha1} states that for a Gorenstein algebra $A$, the singularity category is triangle equivalent to the stable category of Gorenstein projective(also called Cohen-Macaulay) $A$-modules.
-Buchweitz's Theorem says that there is an exact embedding $\Phi:\underline{\Gp}A\rightarrow D_{sg}(A)$ given by $\Phi(M)=M$, where the second $M$ is the corresponding stalk complex at degree $0$, and $\Phi$ is an equivalence if and only if $A$ is Gorenstein.
-In general, to provide a categorical characterization of Gorenstein algebras, P. A. Bergh, D. A. J{\o}rgensen and S. Oppermann defined the Gorenstein defect category $D_{def}(A):=D_{sg}(A)/\Im \Phi$ and proved that $A$ is Gorenstein if and only if $D_{def}(A)=0$ \cite{BJO}.
+The singularity category captures the stable homological features of an algebra \cite{Bu}.
+A fundamental result of R. Buchweitz \cite{Bu} and D. Happel \cite{Ha1} states that for a Gorenstein algebra $A$, the singularity category is triangle equivalent to the stable category of Gorenstein projective (also called (maximal) Cohen-Macaulay) $A$-modules.
+Buchweitz's Theorem (\cite[Theorem 4.4.1]{Bu}) says that there is an exact embedding $\Phi:\underline{\Gp}A\rightarrow D_{sg}(A)$ given by $\Phi(M)=M$, where the second $M$ is the corresponding stalk complex at degree $0$, and $\Phi$ is an equivalence if and only if $A$ is Gorenstein.
+Recently, to provide a categorical characterization of Gorenstein algebras, P. A. Bergh, D. A. J{\o}rgensen and S. Oppermann \cite{BJO} defined the Gorenstein defect category $D_{def}(A):=D_{sg}(A)/\Im \Phi$ and proved that $A$ is Gorenstein if and only if $D_{def}(A)=0$.
+In general, it is difficult to describe the singularity categories and Gorenstein defect categories.
+Many people are trying to describe these categories for some special kinds of algebras, see e.g. \cite{Chen1,chen2,chen3,Ka,CGLu,CDZ}.
+In particular, for a CM-finite algebra $A$, F. Kong and P. Zhang \cite{KZ} proved that its Gorenstein defect category is equivalent to the singularity category of its Cohen-Macaulay Auslander algebra.
+Recently, X-W. Chen \cite{chen3} described the singularity category and Gorenstein defect category for a quadratic monomial algebra.
+For a triangular matrix algebra $\Lambda=\left( \right)$ with bimodule $_AM_B$, X-W. Chen \cite{Chen1}, B. L. Xiong and P. Zhang \cite{XZ} obtained sufficient and necessary conditions for $\Lambda$ to be a Gorenstein algebra.